kiali/kiali.io/content/en/docs/Configuration/authentication/openshift.md

     strategy: openshift
 ```

-The `openshift` strategy doesn't have any additional configuration.
-The Kiali
-operator will make sure to setup the needed OpenShift OAuth resources to register
+The Kiali operator will make sure to setup the needed OpenShift OAuth resources to register
-Kiali as a client.
+Kiali as a client for the most common use-cases.
+The `openshift` strategy does have a few
+configuration settings that most people will never need but are available in case you have
+a situation where the customization is needed.
+See the Kiali CR Reference page for the
+documentation on those settings.